mchiapello/sql-ecology/01-sql-basic-queries.md

 Saving queries
 --------------------------------------

 To enable saving queries from the main menu select **Tools** -> **Use Table for Extension Data**:

 ![Saving queries](img/saving_query.png)

-You will see additional 4 icons - "Previous query from the history", "Next query from the history", "Save query by name" and "Clear query history".
-When you click the query, it will then be available under the list of queries ("Select a Query").
+You will see additional 4 icons - `Previous query from the history`, `Next query from the history`, `Save query by name` and `Clear query history`.
+When you click the query, it will then be available under the list of queries (`Select a Query`).

 Building more complex queries
 -----------------------------